-For a drunk driving conviction, probable cause must be established to show why the police officer came into contact with you.
-Merely having a hunch that you were drunk is not enough, and the arrest could be considered a violation of your Constitutional rights.
-The police officer must have witnessed intoxication or evidence that your driving was violated some law in order to have initiated a stop.
+For a DUI conviction, probable cause must be established to show why the police officer came into contact with you.
+Merely having a hunch that you were intoxicated is not enough, and the arrest could be considered a violation of your Constitutional rights.
+The police officer must have witnessed intoxication or evidence that your driving was violating some law in order to have initiated a stop.
 Our legal team will review the officer reports and obtain witness statements in order to beat your DUI charges when probable cause was lacking.

 Police Officer Mistake